AbiJ17/HS-JavaPrograms/README.md

 # HS-JavaPrograms
-A repository of the Java programs and applications that I did during high school.
+A repository of the Java applications that I did during high school.